Russian forces are creating ‘buffer zone’ along Russia-Ukraine border, Putin says

 Such dialogue did not materialize until last week, when teams from Kyiv and Moscow met in person in Turkey to begin discussing an end to the war and agreed upon a prisoner exchange – 1,000 people from each side.

-Kremlin spokesperson Dmitry Peskov said Thursday that Russia had received Ukraine’s proposed list of prisoners of war to be exchanged in Friday’s expected swap, according to Russian state media.
+Kremlin spokesperson Dmitry Peskov said Thursday that Russia had received Ukraine’s proposed list of prisoners of war to be exchanged in an expected swap, according to Russian state media.

 “Yes, indeed, we have received it now,” Peskov was reported as saying when asked about the Ukrainian list.